apic-ai/apic-bee-pose-dataset/README.md

 # apic.ai bee pose dataset

 The apic.ai bee pose dataset contains annotation of 32 relevant keypoints on the western honey bees.
-Explicitly inferring the pose is beneficial in order to identify behaviour anomalies such as trembling after poisoning or infections.
+Explicitly inferring the pose is beneficial for the identification of behavioral anomalies such as trembling after poisoning or infections.

 ![image](doc/img/pose_plots.png)